 Now I'm at the Crying Pole.

 The magpies all have left.

-They sang their ancient song of grief, A cacophony for the bereft.
-In looking back, I might have saved my wife, And done the simple thing she asked.
+They sang their ancient song of grief,

+A cacophony for the bereft.

+In looking back, I might have saved my wife,

+And done the simple thing she asked.

 But I was just too proud and strong.

 I wish I'd worn a mask.

-If the song will not play, please visit: www.roseintheworld.org/media
+To play the song, please visit: www.roseintheworld.org/media

-The Crying Pole, written and performed by Jim Hutcheson, PhD Greewille, SC Jim is a retired counselor and spiritual director.
+The Crying Pole, written and performed by Jim Hutcheson, PhD Greenville, SC Jim is a retired counselor and spiritual director.
 He now spends his time writing songs and enjoying his grandchildren.
 This song arose from a dream.
 Jim recalls that he woke up one morning this autumn with these lyrics and images lingering like the fading credits of a film.